-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
-This article, VOCs and Green Cleaning was published for client Avmor.
+AlturaSolutions helps businesses grow by turning words into sales.
+This article was published for client Avmor.

 “A six-month study in 12 Southern California [schools] documented an 83 percent increase in respiratory-related absences when daytime ozone levels increase by 20 parts per billion.
 In California, cleaning products release 32 tons of ozone-forming VOCs into the air each day.
 Certified green cleaning products must meet strict limits regarding the levels of volatile chemicals emitted, reducing their contribution to smog and asthma.”